Nolan Gorman Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.77 team ERA ranks 26th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.82).

-- Nationals pitchers combine to give up 124 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Nationals pitchers combine to surrender the fourth-most home runs in baseball (129 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.